Learning (Part 1): How to make it happen

 Spend the right amount of time on this.
 Be efficient with your time and respectful of the time of others.

 It’s worth noting that by focusing on learning and growth, this approach intentionally sacrifices accountability for past behavior.
 Accountability is important, and I hope to return to the topic, but I find it extraordinarily difficult to reconcile accountability for specific incidents with learning from these incidents.
 Almost invariably, the emphasis on accountability will put people on the defense and shut off their learning or on the offense as they try to show why someone else should be at fault.
-The combination of learning and accountability ispossible under certain circumstances but, for present purposes, let’s assume that you have to sacrifice one to get the other.
+The combination of learning and accountability is both desirable and possible but, for present purposes, let’s assume that you have to sacrifice one to get the other.

 So how do you do it?
 How do you address the past incident in a way that pro future conduct and relationships?
 You ask questions.